Disney Springs: Theft by SCUBA

 Shortly after midnight on September 15, 2025 a suspect dressed in SCUBA gear allegedly swam up to the Paddlefish restaurant at Disney Springs, tied up two employees as they were counting the evening’s cash, stole between $10,000 and $20,000, jumped back into the water and swam away.
 The suspect is still at large despite an image of the thief in full wetsuit, mask, goggles, and gear.

 Fish Tank Failure

-In 2017, a very serious incident occurred on the 17th of March, when a large fish tank burst and flooded the T-Rex Cafe and thousands of tropical fish and other marine creatures escaped the tank.

-Catastrophic failures and major leaks have occurred at numerous large acrylic tanks, including failures at the Radisson Collection Hotel in the DomAquarée complex in Berlin with its AquaDom; the Dubai Aquarium at the Dubai Mall; the Orient Shopping Center, Shanghai; the Gulfstream Casino, Hallandale Beach, Florida; at the Lotte Tower, Seoul, South Korea and at the Mazatlan, Mexico Aquarium.
+In 2014, a large fish tank at T-Rex Cafe suffered a leak.
+All marine life in the tank were rescued and moved to temporary holding tanks.